Vehicle rental insurance in Vietnam — motorbike, car, scooter

 Damage and theft realities

-Theft of rental vehicles does occur, particularly in cities.
-Hanoi and Ho Chi Minh City see the most incidents.
-Most cases involve vehicles left unlocked or in poorly lit locations.
-A U-lock through the front wheel and use of the built-in steering lock is standard practice.
+Theft of rental vehicles can occur, particularly in cities.
+Hanoi and Ho Chi Minh City see higher incident rates.
+Many cases involve vehicles left unlocked or in poorly lit locations.
+A U-lock through the front wheel and use of the built-in steering lock are common security practices.

-For damage: Vietnam roads, particularly in rural areas, have surface hazards that are genuinely unpredictable — potholes, gravel on corners, sudden flooding.
-Minor drops and scratches happen even to experienced riders.
-Inspect the vehicle carefully before riding; existing damage that you do not document becomes your problem on return.
+For damage: Vietnam roads, particularly in rural areas, often have surface hazards that can be unpredictable — potholes, gravel on corners, sudden flooding.
+Minor drops and scratches may occur even to experienced riders.
+Inspect the vehicle carefully before riding; existing damage that you don't document may become disputed on return.

 What to photograph before riding